-This Policy applies to all members of the College community.
-It covers all behaviour issues arising within the College and/or whilst engaged in College related learning or activities.
+This Policy applies to all members of the college community.
+It covers all behaviour issues arising within the college and/or whilst engaged in college related learning or activities.
+The policy also covers behaviour which could negatively impact the reputation of the college or which poses a risk to others.

-This Policy requires everyone to play a part, leading to:
+This policy requires everyone to play a part, leading to:

-Empowerment for staff and improvement to staff wellbeing

-Collaborative working and shared values

-Improved communication and sharing of information

-Consistent practice across faculties

-Reduction in higher level disciplinaries

-Increased retention and student satisfaction
+☐ Empowerment for staff and improvement to staff wellbeing □ Collaborative working and shared values ☐ Improved communication and sharing of information Consistent practice across faculties □ Reduction in higher level disciplinaries ☐ Increased retention and student satisfaction this policy and procedure both this document and the relevant examination board / HE regulations should be referred to.

 Please note, for cases of academic misconduct, individual examination board regulations can dictate specific actions for that exam board/Higher Education (HE) programmes.
-In following this policy and procedure both this document and the relevant examination board / HE regulations should be referred to.
+In following